geozeke/ubuntu/instructions/content/graphviz.md

 # graphviz

-The graphviz module is a suite of tools (called *filters*) in linux for visualizing graphs described in plaintext  `dot` files.
+The graphviz module is a suite of tools (called *filters*) in Linux for visualizing graphs described in plaintext  `dot` files.
 For example, this `dot` file:

 ```
 graph G {